-Mossy grass may lead to an irregular colour and surface on the turf, with loose moss contributing to a spongy sensation underfoot.
-Though moss spreads easily and can grow on all soil types, its presence doesn’t mean a lawn is doomed, moss removal from a lawn is possible.
+Mossy lawns may lead to an irregular colour and surface on the turf, with loose moss contributing to a spongy sensation underfoot.
+Though moss in grass spreads easily and can grow on all soil types, its presence doesn’t mean a lawn is doomed, killing lawn moss and moss removal from a lawn is possible.
 It’s vital to have good lawn care maintenance to remain moss-free.

 Excess thatch – Our lawns naturally build up a layer of dead grass, roots, and other matter which is known as thatch.
 Thatch creates an environment on your lawn which moss cannot resist